 | Google Gemini Embedding | Up to 3K tokens | Cross-lingual leader | Free | Multilingual corpora, cost-sensitive workloads |

-Voyage AI's voyage-3-large beats OpenAI's text-embedding-3-large by roughly 9.74% and Cohere's embed-v3 by roughly 20.71% on MTEB retrieval as of March 2026[8].
-Its 32K-token context window means longer documents embed without chunking — or with late chunking to preserve context across boundaries.
+Voyage AI's voyage-3-large beats OpenAI's text-embedding-3-large by roughly 9.74% and Cohere's embed-v3 by roughly 20.71% on MTEB retrieval as of early 2026[8].
+Its 32K-token context window means longer documents embed without truncation — or with late chunking to preserve context across boundaries.
 Benchmark rankings shift as new models ship.
 Verify against the current MTEB leaderboard before locking in a choice.

 Raw scores are not the whole story.
 The constraints decide:

 Three retrieval architectures, three different failure classes.
-The right answer for most enterprises is the hybrid.
+The right answer for most enterprises is the combination.

 The retrieval backend is one of the most consequential architectural choices in the stack.
 Three viable patterns.
 The right answer for most enterprises is the combination.